pmpontes/DominUp-Graphical-Interface/README.md

 -SICStus Prolog - to run the game's logic in Prolog;

--Mongoose - web server to connect; save the .exe file in the project folder
+-Mongoose - web server to connect; save the .exe file in the project folder.

 ###Installing